florenceasitwas/site/_texts/paatz/bigallo_paatz.md

 *First high altarpiece (?):* Madonna with John the Baptist and Saint Peter Martyr; Christ in pediments, the preaching and the crests of the Brotherhood of the Bigallo, in the predella the *Lamentation of Christ* and also a scene from the legend of John the Baptist and Peter Martyr; by Mariotto di Nardo, 1415/16; perhaps removed in 1515 by the establishment of the high tabernacles; Main picture now in an American private collection, predella lost (45).
 Second, under the predella of the altar tabernacle from 1515, three larger and four smaller pictures:
 1. Raffael with Tobit
-2. Genuflecting Madonna and God the Father from worshipping angels, in addition to Adam and Eve (immaculate conception?)
+2. Genuflecting Madonna and God the Father from worshipping angels, in addition to Adam and Eve (Immaculate Conception?)
 3. Writing woman (Sibyl?)
 4. Sybil
 5. Sybil